Helsingborg BBK: 2021

-Women's first season in SBL
+Women in SBL

-The first season in Basketligan dam was a season filled with tough experiences.
+The first season in the Swedish Basketball League was a season filled with tough experiences.
 It took the team 11 games to get their first win in SBL, also the first-ever victory in the highest tier of Swedish basketball ever.
 This would be their only win in their inaugural season, ending with a 1–21 record.
 Due to the decision made by the Swedish Basketball Federation on June 11, 2020 that no team will be relegated from SBL after the 2020–21 season.
 It gave HBBK the security of staying up.

+After an impressive second season in SBL, finishing 11th and only 3 wins away from the playoffs, the board made the decision to withdraw.
+Due to both organisational and financial reasons.

 Kärnan Cup

 Kärnan Cup is an annual basketball tournament hosted by Helsingborg BBK.
 The tournament is available for all teams around the world and acts like a kickstart to the basketball season.
 The cup takes place during the end of August, before the season starts.